kimtienvu/CS_Notes/All C Notes/C_Notes.md

 Main method example:
 `int main() //For zero arguments`

-`int main(int argc, char * argv[]) //argc is the number of command line arguments including the name of the program, argv are all the arguments. argv[0] is the name of the program
+`int main(int argc, char * argv[]) //argc is the number of command line arguments including the name of the program, argv are all the arguments. argv[0] is the name of the program`

+C functions cannot return an array, but it supports char *. `char * name()`

 ## Static keyword